armosec/armo-platform-tools/attack-simulator/README.md

    - `--verify-detections`: Run local verification for detections.
    - `--use-existing-pod POD_NAME`: Use an existing pod for the simulation instead of deploying a new one.
    - `--app-yaml-path PATH`: Specify the path to the application YAML file to deploy (default: `ping-app.yaml`).
+   - `--pre-run-script PATH`: Specify a shell script to run during the pre-run activities instead of the default activities.
+   - `--attack-script PATH`: Specify a shell script to run instead of the default attack activities.

    **Additional Options**: